Types

 Type constraints

-In FatScript, you can declare type constraints for method arguments.
+In FatScript, you can declare type constraints for method parameters.
 When a method is called, the argument is automatically checked against the type constraint.
 If the argument is not of the expected type or one of its subtypes, a TypeError is raised.

 If the type constraint is a base type, any subtype of that type is also accepted as an argument.
 However, if the type constraint is a subtype, only arguments that match the subtype are accepted.
 Here's an example: